CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A wooden shield bearing a painted blue lion emblem hangs above the entrance of this unpretentious trading post.
 ```

-This establishment belongs to the Beastshields, a merchant company headquartered in Yartar, over one hundred miles to the east.
+This establishment belongs to the Beastshield's, a merchant company headquartered in Yartar, over one hundred miles to the east.
 They supply finished goods to Tuntin and other smaller settlements in the region.
 Unfortunately, this particular outpost has suffered from bandit attacks.
 The most recent Beastshield caravan, destined for Tuntin, was waylaid and its cargo captured by Mountainmaw Vermkins.

 The head of the Tuntin post is Linett Graygale, a sharp-tongued mudblood woman in her mid-thirties.
 Linett is aware of the banditry affecting Beastshield caravans but remains uncertain about the responsible parties.